questoflife/qol_backend_api/docs/01-installation.md

     - Open the project folder in VS Code
     - Use command palette: `Dev Containers: Reopen in Container`
     - VS Code will build and start the complete development environment
+    - You can run tests within the container using pytest
+    - You can also run an independent thest in a separate container with the `Tasks: Run Test Tasks` command.
+    If you get "permission denied", ensure you have the right DOCKER_GID in dev.env (see section **Docker socket group (DOCKER_GID)** above)

 ## Offline Preparation